Estimating probabilities of multivariate failure sets based on pairwise tail dependence coefficients: Decomposing the pairwise tail dependence matrix

-In Example \ref{example:3d}, we applied the iterative algorithm implied by Proposition \ref{prop:peel} with the path $1 \mapsto 2 \mapsto 3$.
-The resulting matrix $A_*$ (and eventually $A$) is then lower triangular.
-By considering others paths we will obtain different matrices $A_*$.
-Hence, in general, for different choices of paths, a completely positive decomposition (approximate or not) is not unique.
-It is also possible that one path leads to an exact decomposition while another path leads to an approximation in the sense of $\preceq$.
-Proposition \ref{prop:unique} shows that if the vector $\vX$ indeed follows a max-linear model constructed from a lower-triangular parameter matrix $A$, by choosing the path \emph{appropriately}, it is possible to recover the exact max-linear model.
-Given that the order of columns of $A$ does not matter, the proposition can of course be generalized to parameter matrices $A$ in which each column $j$ has at least one more zero than column $(j-1)$, for $j=2,\ldots,d$. \begin{prop} Suppose that $\vc{X} = A \times_{\max} \vc{Z}$ follows a max-linear model with lower-triangular parameter matrix $A \in \RR^{d \times d}$ and $\vc{Z} = (Z_1,\ldots,Z_q)$, where $Z_1,\ldots,Z_q$ are iid Fréchet with scale 1 and shape $\alpha$.
-If we choose the canonical path, i.e., $1 \mapsto \ldots \mapsto d$ in the decomposition of $\Sigma_{\vc{X}}$ to obtain the matrix $A_*$, then $A_*A_*^T=\Sigma_{\vc{X}}$. \end{prop} For a high-dimensional TPDM $\Sigma_{\vX}$, it is not feasible to exhaust all $d!$ possible paths in search for an exact decomposition.
-In practice, we need an efficient searching algorithm to find a path that leads to a max-linear model $\vY$ such that $\Sigma_{\vY} = \Sigma_{\vX}$, if possible.
-We consider three potential algorithms to achieve the goal. \begin{enumerate} \item A simple approach: In step $j$ we pick the next dimension $i_j$ corresponding to the lowest value of $D_i$ among all remaining dimensions. \item An exhaustive approach: In step $j$, we denote $T_j$ as the \emph{set} of remaining dimensions corresponding to a value of $D_i$ below 1, i.e. $T_j := \{ i : D_i < 1, i\neq i_1,i_2,\cdots,i_{j-1}\}$.
+The decomposition algorithm in Section \ref{sec:algorithm} requires a specification of the path a priori.
+With a suitable choice of the path, one may obtain a decomposition leading to a TPDM that is close to, or even exactly equal to, the original TPDM.
+When handling a TPDM $\Sigma_{\vX}$ with a large $d$, it is not feasible to exhaust all $d!$ possible paths in search for an exact decomposition.
+In practice, we need an efficient searching algorithm to find such a path, if possible.
+We consider three potential algorithms to achieve this goal. \begin{enumerate} \item A simple approach: in step $j$ we pick the next dimension $i_j$ corresponding to the lowest value of $D_i$ among all remaining dimensions. \item An exhaustive approach: in step $j$, we let $T_j$ denote the \emph{set} of remaining dimensions corresponding to a value of $D_i$ below 1, i.e. $T_j := \{ i : D_i \leq 1, i\neq i_1,i_2,\cdots,i_{j-1}\}$.
 For each $i\in T_j$, we proceed with the iterative process for $\Sigma^{(-i)}_{\vX}$.
 This will result in a tree of possibilities after each step.
 For some ``branches'' of the tree, the algorithm may end at a ``leaf'' where no $D_i$ lies below 1, i.e. $T_j=\varnothing$.
 If some ``branch'' can iterate $d$ steps, it leads to a path that corresponds to an exact decomposition.
-We retain all paths (and hence all possible matrices $A_*$) that lead to an exact decomposition. \item A pragmatic approach: In step $j$, we denote $T_j$ as the \emph{set} of remaining dimensions corresponding to a value of $D_i$ below 1, i.e. $T_j := \{ i : D_i < 1, i\neq i_1,i_2,\cdots,i_{j-1}\}$.
-We randomly choose a dimension from this set as $i_j$ and proceed with the iteration.
+We retain all paths (and hence all possible matrices $A_*$) that lead to an exact decomposition. \item A pragmatic approach: in step $j$, we let $T_j := \{ i : D_i < 1, i\neq i_1,i_2,\cdots,i_{j-1}\}$ denote the \emph{set} of remaining dimensions corresponding to a value of $D_i$ below 1.
+We randomly choose an element from this set and use it to proceed with the iteration.
 If the procedure stops after less than $d$ iterations and ends with a scenario where no $D_i$ lies below 1, we restart the entire procedure from the first iteration.
-We keep ``restarting'' the algorithm until finding an exact decomposition. \end{enumerate} Note that the simple approach may not lead to an exact decomposition because there is no guarantee that the minimum of the $D_i$'s is below $1$ in all steps.
+We repeat the algorithm until finding an exact decomposition. \end{enumerate} Note that the simple approach may not lead to an exact decomposition because there is no guarantee that the minimum of the $D_i$'s is below $1$ in all steps.
 The exhaustive approach will find all exact decompositions if there exists at least one.
 However, it is limited to moderate dimensions $d$ because of its computational intensity.
-The pragmatic approach does not guarantee finding an exact decomposition either.
-Nevertheless, for most examples in Section \ref{sec:appl}, an exact decomposition is quickly found after a few ``restarts'', and hence it is the approach that we will most use in practice.
+The pragmatic approach does not guarantee finding an exact decomposition either, but for the real data examples in Section \ref{sec:appl}, an exact decomposition is quickly found after a few ``restarts'', and hence it is the approach that we use in practice.